aevyrie/bevy_mod_picking/README.md

 cargo run --example 3d_scene --features="example_deps"
 ```

-Note that by default this plugin only depends on bevy's `render` feature to minimize dependency count and build time, and allow for wasm support.
+Note that by default this plugin only depends on bevy's `render` feature to minimize both dependency count and compile time, as well as allow for wasm support.
 This is why the feature flag is needed to run examples, which need the winit and wgpu features to run.

 # Getting Started